spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mautrix-bridges.md

 ### Configure bridge permissions (optional)

+By default any user on your homeserver will be able to use the mautrix bridges.
+To limit who can use them you would need to configure their permissions settings.

-To **configure a user as an administrator for all bridges**, add the following configuration to your `inventory/host_vars/matrix.example.com/vars.yml` file:
+Different levels of permission can be granted to users.
+For example, to **configure a user as an administrator for all bridges**, add the following configuration to your `inventory/host_vars/matrix.example.com/vars.yml` file:

 ```yaml
 matrix_admin: "@alice:{{ matrix_domain }}"